nuvious/pam-duress/README.md

 $> sudo pam_test $USER
 Credentials accepted.
 Password: # Enter the password you signed the hello.sh script with.
-Hello World # This output
+Hello World # This output is from the duress script...
-Account is valid.
+Account is valid. # ...and we still got a valid authentication.
 Authenticated
 $> sudo pam_test $USER
 Credentials accepted.